Teacher Training Program

 The Teacher Training Program exists to provide extensive training for those wishing to become qualified teachers of Modern Kadampa Buddhism.

 The program is centered around the study of various Buddhist subjects as explained in the collection of books written by founder of the New Kadampa Tradition, Geshe Kelsang Gyatso Rinpoche.

 In addition to completing the study of fourteen texts of Sutra and Tantra, including the six texts studied on the Foundation Program, students are required to observe certain commitments, and to complete a number of meditation retreats each year.

 Students sign up to complete all the books in the program and undertake to attend every class, to learn the material, and to take tests at various intervals throughout the study of each book.
-Class meets twice a week for two and a half hours.
+Class meets twice a week, on Tuesdays and Fridays, from 6:45 - 9:00pm.
 If for a suitable reason a student is not able to attend the class in person, he or she is expected to listen to the class recording and submit a summary.

 Prior to class, students study an assigned portion of the text, usually a few pages long, and memorize the essential points.
 The class begins with chanted prayers and guided meditation.
 The teacher then reads the assigned portion from the book while giving commentary to the text.
 Afterwards the students divide into pairs to discuss the section.
 The teacher and students then conclude with suggestions for what to meditate on in the next class and how to practice during the week.

 Students then participate in putting up and taking down the shrine offerings and setting up the meditation room for the next class.

 1. The Stages of the Path to Enlightenment, based on the commentary Joyful Path of Good Fortune

 3. The Heart Sutra, based on the commentary The New Heart of Wisdom